-Each IQA internal quality assurance procedure should:
+Each IQA procedure should:

-- (a) be concise and complete enough to be a useful guide for a user with the appropriate skills to perform the task(s) within the procedure - (b) state specifically how the organisation will address and meet the requirements of rules, relevant legislation and regulations Acts, ACs, CASOs or an other reference standards or documents initiating the procedure.
-For example, it is not sufficient, for a procedure to simply state a procedure needs to say more than: Organisation ABC will comply with Rule XYZ to pass approval or audit. - (c) be current and met the requirements of referenced document(s).
-For example, the rule - (d) be accessible to all users of the process - (e) comply with a defined (by the organisation) standard format, for example: - (i) Title - (ii) Purpose (outline the objective of the procedure) - (iii) Scope (what the procedure applies to) - (iv) Responsibility (who is responsible for what?) - (v) References (what other documents, (Rules, Acts, standards, other procedures) affect or are related to this procedure?)

-- (vi) Definitions (definitions of terminology introduced by this procedure, or statements that may lead to misinterpretation) - (vii) Procedure (what is actually done to ensure compliance?) - (viii) Flowchart(s) (to support or clarify the procedure) - (ix) Records (what records?
-For example but not limited to, checklists, reports, reviews, measurements.)
+- (a) be concise and complete enough to be a useful guide for a user with the appropriate skills to perform the task(s) within the procedure - (b) state specifically how the organisation will address and meet the requirements of rules, relevant legislation and regulations, ACs, or other reference standards or documents initiating the procedure.
+For example, a procedure needs to say more than: Organisation ABC will comply with Rule XYZ to pass approval or audit. - (c) be current and met the requirements of referenced document(s). - (d) be accessible to all users of the process - (e) comply with a defined (by the organisation) standard format, for example: - (i) Title \ - (ii) Purpose \ (outline the objective of the procedure) - (iii) Scope (what the procedure applies to) - (iv) Responsibility (who is responsible for what?) - (v) References (what other documents (Rules, Acts, standards, other procedures) affect or are related to this procedure?) - (vi) Definitions (definitions of terminology introduced by this procedure, or statements that may lead to misinterpretation) - (vii) Procedure \ (what is actually done to ensure compliance?) - (viii) Flowchart(s) (to support or clarify the procedure) - (ix) Records (what records?
+For example, but not limited to, checklists, reports, reviews, measurements.)